Paul Kelley, PA-C

 Northcare, Registered Nurse (Dec 1999 - May 2001)

 Worked as a private duty nurse for homebound patients.
-In this capacity, I was in charge of all manner of direct patient care, both routine and emergent.
-Responsibilities included weekly and monthly managerial task, scheduling, ordering of supplies, and management of the daily affairs as needed related to the patient's level of illness.
+In this capacity, I was in charge of all manner of direct patient care, both routine, and emergent.
+Responsibilities included weekly and monthly managerial tasks, scheduling, ordering of supplies, and management of the daily affairs as needed related to the patient's level of illness.